MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/experts-on-demand.md

 ### Defender Experts' alert communications

 - Can your incident response team help us address the Endpoint Attack Notifications that we got?
-- I received this Endpoint Attack Notifications from Microsoft Threat Experts.
+- I received this Endpoint Attack Notifications from Microsoft Security Experts.
 We don't have our own incident response team.
 What can we do now, and how can we contain the incident?
-- I received an Endpoint Attack Notifications from Microsoft Threat Experts.
+- I received an Endpoint Attack Notifications from Microsoft Security Experts.
 What data can you provide to us that we can pass on to our incident response team?

   > [!NOTE]
   > Ask Defender Experts is a managed cybersecurity hunting service and not an incident response service.
 However, you can engage with your own incident response team to address issues that require an incident response.
 If you don't have your own incident response team and would like Microsoft's help, you can engage with the CSS Cybersecurity Incident Response Team (CIRT).
 They can open a ticket to help address your inquiry.